 Deep inhalation ALWAYS activates the sympathetic fight or flight response of the nervous system, so it is a fairly bad advice for managing stress.
 Small breathing strains the body way less - and soothes the stress reaction way more effectively.

 Instead of deep breathing I talk about low breathing.
 This term corresponds better with what free and functional breathing is and what it feels like in the body.
+However, the body also needs deep big breaths from time to time to maintain breathing variability.
+Practices focusing on breathing big and deep can also have some other benefits.

 Breathing Myth 3: